QuentinRa/blog.quentinra.dev/info/php/index.md

 * [Sessions](theme/sessions.md)
 * [Login/Logout](theme/login_logout.md)

-One last piece of advice, about security, is beware of XSS injections.
+One last piece of advice, about security, is to be aware of XSS injections.
 In a form, one can write SQL but also ``HTML/JS``.
 Someone could write for instance ``<script>malicious_script();</script>`` as username.
 When we go on his/her profile,